-In this context, the Plan proposes that the conversion of rural buildings, be considered for both business and residential purposes, subject to standard planning criteria being met.
-Note, however, that priority for the conversion of rural buildings is given to commercial uses in accordance with RDC policy RA4, as discussed in Section 5.3.2 and set out in policy E3.
+In this context the Plan proposes that the conversion of rural buildings be considered for both business and residential purposes, subject to standard planning criteria being met.
+Note, however, that priority for the conversion of rural buildings is given to commercial uses in accordance with RDC policy RA4, as discussed in Section 5.3.2 and set out in Policy E3.

-Policy H3: Conversion of Rural Buildings to Residential Use
+Policy H3 : Conversion of Rural Buildings to Residential Use

-Planning applications for conversions of suitable redundant farm or other buildings to residential use will be supported, provided that:
+Planning applications for conversions of suitable redundant farm or other buildings to residential use will be supported, provided that :

-- priority is given in accordance with RDC policy RA4; - the proposals are consistent with protecting the character and landscape quality of the High Weald AONB; - the design approach is appropriate and sympathetic to the building, surroundings and wider context; - traffic, access, landscaping and general amenity considerations are satisfied;
+- in the case of traditional historic farm buildings, priority is given in accordance with RDC policy RA4; - the proposals are consistent with protecting the character and landscape quality of the High Weald AONB; - the design approach is appropriate and sympathetic to the building, surroundings and wider context; - traffic, access, landscaping and general amenity considerations are satisfied;

-Conformity references: NPPF: 80; RDC: Core: RA1, RA2, RA3, RA4; HWMP: LBE2;
+Conformity references : NPPF : 80; RDC : Core : RA1, RA2, RA3, RA4; HWMP : LBE2;

-To meet the needs of the community there is a need for small scale, high quality housing - including smaller properties to balance the parish age profile.
+To meet the needs of the community there is a need for small-scale, high-quality housing - including smaller properties to balance the parish age profile.